 You may tender for repurchase all of the shares you own as of any repurchase date.
 If the number of shares tendered for repurchase exceeds the number of shares we seek to repurchase, we will repurchase shares on a pro rata basis.
 As a result, we may repurchase less than the full amount of shares that you request to have repurchased.
-If we do not repurchase the full amount of your shares that you have requested to be repurchase, or we determine not to make repurchases of our shares, you may not be able to dispose of your shares.
+If we do not repurchase the full amount of your shares that you have requested to be repurchased, or we determine not to make repurchases of our shares, you may not be able to dispose of your shares.
 Any periodic repurchase offers will be subject in part to our available cash and compliance with the RIC qualification and diversification rules promulgated under the Code.

 Any tender offer presented to our stockholders will remain open for a minimum of 20 business days following the commencement of the tender offer.
 In the materials that we will send to our stockholders, we will include the date that the tender offer will expire.
 All tenders for repurchase requests must be received prior to the expiration of the tender offer in order to be valid.
 If there are any material revisions to the tender offer materials (not including the price at which shares may be tendered) sent to our stockholders, we will send revised materials reflecting such changes and will extend the tender offer period by a minimum of an additional five business days.
+If the price at which shares may be tendered is changed, we will extend the tender offer period by a minimum of an additional ten business days.